Human Trafficking on College Campuses: What It Looks Like and Resources for Police, Students

 This article, originally published on 2/16/22, was updated on 4/20/23 to reflect more current statistics.

 In movies and television, human trafficking victims are often portrayed as individuals kidnapped by a stranger, shackled and hidden from the world and living in deplorable conditions.
 However, the reality is most victims of human trafficking are often living in plain sight, made to participate in sinister activities or work in undesirable conditions due to force, fraud or coercion used by their traffickers.

 In 2020, there were 16,658 victims of trafficking identified in the U.S. alone, according to The Polaris Project.
+In 2021, there were 10,359 trafficking situations reported to the National Human Trafficking Hotline.
+In those situations, a total of 16,554 likely victims of trafficking were identified.
 Although exact numbers are unknown since they are vastly underreported, there have been confirmed cases of human trafficking on U.S. college and university campuses.

 For the past two years, Maraya Lasinsky, chief advisor for the U.S. Department of Homeland Security, has worked on the Blue Campaign, a national public awareness campaign designed to educate the public, law enforcement, and a variety of industry partners on how to recognize the indicators of human trafficking and how to respond.
 While human trafficking doesn’t affect just one group of people, there are circumstances that make individuals bigger targets.